vinithmundhra/sc_wifi/app_tiwisl_simple_webserver/doc_quickstart/quickstart.rst

         http://192.168.1.100

       using the IP adress printed out by the application.
 This should display a "Hello World!" webpage.
-You have now got the Wi-Fi slice up and running.
+You have now got the XA-SK-WIFI slice up and running.

 .. figure:: images/hello_world.png